denosaurs/parry/README.md

 # parry

-A simple way of running functions in their own WebWorker that works with [deno](https://deno.land/).
+A simple way of running functions in their own Worker that works with [deno](https://deno.land/).

 ## Usage

-The following function will run in it's own WebWorker, enabling threading and therefor not blocking the main event loop.
+The following function will run in it's own Worker, enabling threading and therefor not blocking the main event loop.
 This becomes very useful for parallelization of certain computations or just a way of running a function and not blocking the main event loop while it runs.